123456789_123456789_123456789_123456789_123456789_

 </body>

-Finally, build the template and get the result (omitting some blank lines):
+Finally, create the ERB object and get the result (omitting some blank lines):

 <head><title>Ruby Toys -- Rubysapien</title></head>